jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 .. note::

     Notice that there is an OR gate before the final output signal.
-This OR gate's only purpose is to combine all the outputs to a single line.
+This OR's only purpose is to combine all the outputs to a single line.
 However, one may wonder why it's necessary to use an OR gate instead of simply combining the signals like in the below image.

     .. figure:: combining_output_signals_bad.png
         :width: 333 px